cloudera-cemea/telco-call-center-ai-demo/README.md

    - You will be prompted to provide the following environment variables when starting the deployment:
      - `SPARK_DATA_LAKE_CONNECTION`: Name of Spark Data Lake connection for demo data population.
 If you are not sure, contact the administrator of the workspace.
 Required.
      - `WORKLOAD_PASSWORD`: Password for the Cloudera user deploying the project.
 Required.
-     - `WORKSPACE_DOMAIN`: Domain name of the Cloudera Machine Learning Workspace, e.g. ml-996b99a7-dae.se-sandb.a465-9q4k.cloudera.site.
-If you are not sure, contact the administrator of the workspace.
-Required.
      - `OPENAI_API_KEY`: API key for OpenAI model access.
 Required.
      - `DEMO_DATABASE_NAME`: Name of the database for demo data (default: `telco_call_center_ai`).
 Optional.
      - `DEMO_TABLE_NAME`: Name of the table for demo data (default: `customer_info`).
 Optional.